-After checking into the Oro Verde Hotel in Guayaquil, Ecuador I asked for a map of the city center.
+After checking into the Oro Verde Hotel, I asked for a map of the city center and recommendations for things to do in Guayaquil, Ecuador.
 The concierge hesitated for a moment before unfolding one on the countertop.
 He marked off the sites of interest: museums; the Malecon 2000, a broad boulevard dotted with gardens, restaurants, playgrounds and theaters that runs for miles along the Guayas River; and the 444 steps of Santa Ana Hill that lead to a lighthouse and chapel at the top.
 “Please allow us to arrange for one of our taxis when you are ready to go,” he finished.
 When I explained that I preferred to walk he grew concerned.
 “Then you must stay on the main street, El Neuve de Octubre, that runs past the hotel,” he insisted.
 “And you must not go out alone at night.”

 The next morning I walked briskly past the two black-suited, stone-faced, earbud-wearing security guards in the hotel lobby and onto the main street.
 Alert to possible danger, I was immediately aware of a massive police presence; in the three blocks between the hotel and a cellular phone store I counted 18 police officers, many wearing bulletproof vests, while private security guards manned the entrances of banks and retail stores.
 Minutes later, armed with an Ecuadoran phone number for my iPhone, I extracted my camera from my backpack and continued toward the Malecon 2000.
 Before I’d gone a block I was flagged down by a policeman who politely suggested that I stow my camera.
 “I’m a photographer and it’s my job to take photos,” I patiently explained.
 He was somewhat mollified when he learned I had a local phone.
 “If anything happens, you must dial 101.
 It’s the emergency number here in Guayaquil.”